End of life - pain management; Hospice - pain management

 You can tell your doctor or nurse how much pain you have by measuring it on a scale from 0 (no pain) to 10 (the worst pain possible).
 You choose the number that describes how much pain you have now.
-You can do this before and after treatments, so you can tell how well the treatment works.
+You can do this before and after treatments, so you and your health care team can tell how well your treatment works.

 There are many treatments for pain.
-Which treatment is best depends on the cause and amount of your pain.
+Which treatment is best for you depends on the cause and amount of your pain.
 Several treatments may be used at the same time for the best pain relief.
-They include:
+These include:

 If you have concerns about your pain medicine, talk to your nurse or doctor.

 Some people who take narcotics to treat pain become addicted to them.
 If you are concerned about addiction, talk to your nurse or doctor.

 Call your doctor if your pain is not well-controlled or if you have side effects from your pain treatments.